 Irvine Police Department to Conduct Sobriety Checkpoint

-IRVINE, CA – The Irvine Police Department (IPD) will conduct a sobriety checkpoint as part of the Department’s continued commitment to reducing injury and deaths caused by impaired drivers.
-The checkpoint will be conducted tomorrow, Friday, June 24, 2016, from 8:00 p.m. to 2:00 a.m. in the area of Bake Parkway and Rockfield Boulevard.
+Irvine, Calif.
+(Aug.
+10, 2018) – The Irvine Police Department (IPD) will conduct a sobriety checkpoint as part of the department’s continued commitment to reducing injuries and deaths caused by impaired drivers.
+The checkpoint will be conducted Saturday, Aug.
+11, from 8 p.m. to 2 a.m. in the area of Jamboree Road and Barranca Parkway.

 The checkpoint will be clearly marked and vehicles will be selected for further screening on a pre-set basis to ensure objectivity.
-Motorists will be greeted and given information about impaired driving.
-Driver’s licenses will be checked and trained officers will direct suspected impaired drivers to a secondary area for further evaluation.
+Motorists will be greeted and given information about the dangers of driving under the influence of drugs and alcohol.
+Trained officers will direct suspected impaired drivers to a secondary area for further evaluation.
 Most motorists will experience little or no delay.

-This checkpoint is the seventh in a series of 10, which will be conducted through September 2016, with grant funding awarded by the California Office of Traffic Safety, National Highway Traffic Safety Administration (NHTSA).
+This checkpoint is being carried out with the use of grant funding awarded by the California Office of Traffic Safety.

-NHTSA research has shown that high-visibility enforcement can reduce drunken driving fatalities by as much as 20 percent.
-IPD publicizes these highly-visible sobriety checkpoints to deter impaired drivers, encourage the use of sober designated drivers, and bring increased awareness to the consequences of impaired driving.
+High-visibility enforcement can reduce drunken driving fatalities by as much as 20 percent, National Highway Traffic Safety Administration research has shown.
+IPD publicizes these highly visible sobriety checkpoints to deter impaired drivers, encourage the use of sober designated drivers and rideshare services, and bring increased awareness to the consequences of impaired driving.